 Please note that if objections are received to your application, additional fees will be payable.
 It may be necessary to hold a public inquiry to assist in determination.
 If this is the case, additional fees to cover the cost of this will be payable.

 In certain circumstances, your application may need to be referred to the Planning Inspectorate for determination.
 If this happens, additional fees are charged by the Planning Inspectorate of between £2,800 and £3,400 and full details of these are available here.

 Please note any application made under Schedule 2 of the Commons Act 2006 for the purpose of correcting mistaken registration under the Commons Registration Act 1965 must be made on or before 15 March 2027.

-Completed applications should be emailed to firstname.lastname@example.org or sent to:
+Please email completed applications to email@example.com or send to: